-PUSH TO APPOMATTOX is an epic, panoramic novel chronicling the “national push” of Ulysses S, Grant from March 1864, when he receives his three stars, to the surrender at Appomattox and the death of Lincoln in April 1865, Included in this purview are all of the transcontinental military engagements under Grant’s central command including those in eastern Virginia, the Shenandoah Valley, Georgia, and Texas.
+PUSH TO APPOMATTOX is an epic, panoramic novel chronicling the “national push” of Ulysses S. Grant from March 1864—when he receives his three stars—to the surrender at Appomattox and the death of Lincoln in April 1865.
+Within this scope the novel encompasses all major transcontinental military engagements under Grant’s central command, including those in eastern Virginia, the Shenandoah Valley, Georgia, and Texas.

-As an example of how the novel is quasi-legalistic, Hiram Stone, an owner of slaves and an idealistic Confederate soldier, comes upon an editorial in the Richmond newspaper, in March 1865, that he takes a great interest in because it purports to “defend the Southern lost cause.”
-This editorial, included in its entirety in Chapter 78 of the novel, is a carefully reasoned. fervent apology for why the South left the Union and fought the war,
+One example of the novel’s quasi‑legal method appears in the character of Hiram Stone, an idealistic Confederate soldier and slaveholder.
+In March 1865 he encounters an editorial in a Richmond newspaper that claims to “defend the Southern lost cause.”
+The editorial—reproduced in full in Chapter 78—is a carefully reasoned, fervent apology for why the South left the Union and fought the war.
+It begins:

 At another place in the novel, in Chapter 57, a counter-sentiment (though not a counter-argument, exactly) is presented by Rep. James Rollins of Missouri, a former slave holder who delivers an eloquent statement supporting the anti-slavery 13th amendment.
 In this speech Rollins says in part: “If we can march safely through the dark and dreary wilderness of rebellion and civil war, and if we can come out of it with the American Union as formed by Washington and his compatriots, if we can come out of it with our free and matchless Constitution maintained substantially in all its parts, … and further boast that we have caused the sun of freedom to shine on an additional four million of human beings, where is the man who feels a just pride of country and who cannot bring himself up to the standard of realizing the great influence which the American Republic … shall exert on downtrodden humanity in every land?”

-As with all other such quotes in this historical novel, this quote is not made up but is taken from a reliable historical record such as the New York Herald Tribune.
+As with all other such quotes in this historical novel, this quote is not made up but is taken from a reliable historical record such as the New York Herald Tribune of that era.

 PUSH TO APPOMATTOX has historical as well as fictional characters.
 The historical characters include presidents Lincoln and Davis, and commanders Grant, Lee, Sherman, Sheridan, and Early.
 Frederick Douglass and Thaddeus Stevens are also characters, and the wives of Lincoln and Davis (Mary and Varina).